 Most coley from the Faroes is caught using bentho-pelagic pair trawls.
 Bycatch Reduction Devices (BRDs) are mandatory in the pair trawl fishery to reduce bycatch and discards.
 Coley is also taken in mixed demersal fisheries which include cod and haddock.
 Fishing is prohibited in areas where small fish exceed 30% of the catch.
 Trawlers are generally not allowed to fish within 12nm of the coast.
-Large pair trawlers account for about 93% of the coley catch, with 2% taken by single trawlers and 5% by jiggers and other fleets.
+Large pair trawlers account for about 98% of the coley catch, with the rest taken by single trawlers, jiggers and other fleets.
 The minimum landing size for coley in Faroese waters is 45cm, however, the approximate size at which 50% of females first spawn is around 50cm, so it seems likely that some fish will be taken before they have had a chance to reproduce.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler